 Day 10: To Sepik River

-Today we will travel by dugout canoes along the Sepik River and its tributaries.
-Before heading out, explore Palimbe village and see their beautiful hand-carved totem pole.
+Today, we will travel by dugout canoes along the Sepik River and its tributaries.
+Before heading out, explore a Palimbe village and see their beautiful hand-carved totem pole.

 This morning we visit another village and Haus Tamburan before arriving in Pagwi, a small scattering of houses, where we disembark from our canoes and continue by road to Wewak.
 This afternoon we have a walk through the town to see the memorial at the site of the Japanese/Papua New Guinea Peace Park.
-For those that wish, you may also stretch your legs with a walk along the beach or visit the local market.
-Overnight in Wewak.
+For those who wish, you may also stretch your legs with a walk along the beach or visit the local market.

 Day 16: Kiriwina Island, Trobriand Islands